Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 When you enter on your watch at 23:40H, it will be advanced by 20 minutes so there you have it.
 Midnight!

-Some watchmen needs 30 minutes before they can be ready for watch.
-Others need 20 while a few needs 15 or 10 minutes.
+Some watchmen need 30 minutes before they can be ready for watch.
+Others need 20 while a few need 15 or 10 minutes.

 No matter how many minutes you need for preparation, you must be on the Bridge on or before 03:20H OLD TIME!

-Take note how I specified our reference time so as not to get confused.
+Take note of how I specified our reference time to avoid confusion.

 8 to 12 Watch